Assignment

 Arrangements for process &technical knowhow:

-• The project work may be taken up on E.P.C Contract basis in a time bound manner.
+• The project work may be taken up on E.P.C Contract basis in a time bound manner.• Technical collaboration may be made for commissioning and training of personnel.

 • Various systems such as crowd control, display and information